noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	// occurs after sw is isntalled and AFTER the controlled client refreshes self.onactivate = event => {
 		event.waitUntil(async () => {
-			await clients.claim();
+			// ONLY The active worker can claim clients await clients.claim();

 			const staleIdbData = checkIdbForStaleData();